 For the Company's 31 December 2019 financial statements, the Coronavirus outbreak and the related impacts are considered as non-adjusting events.
-There is no impact on the recognition and measurement of assets and liabilities due to economic uncertainty associated with COVID-19.
+The Directors have assessed that there is no impact on the recognition and measurement of assets and liabilities due to economic uncertainty associated with COVID-19.